ivanscorral/CityTransportGuide/README.md

 * Open the newly generated **.xcworkspace** file.
 * **Enter your API key in the Info.plist**
 * Build and run the app

+## Tests
+- Unit tests for the ViewModel to ensure proper data fetching and filtering.
+- Unit tests for the MapElement class to verify the correct creation of MapElements and their properties.

 ## Requirements